ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 We provide installation instructions for Linux, macOS, and *BSD for all OCaml versions.
 For Windows, we provide instructions on this page for installing OCaml 4.14.0 via the [Diskuv OCaml](https://github.com/diskuv/dkml-installer-ocaml#readme) Installer.
 Note that, if you use Windows Subsystem for Linux (WSL), the Unix instructions can be used on Windows.

+Alternatively, for Linux, macOS and *BSD, there is also the [OCaml Platform Installer](#one-step-installation-on-unix-the-platform-installer) which installs both OCaml and the OCaml Platform tools.
+However, please note that it is still experimental and in active development.

 If you are setting up OCaml on Windows and are unsure which installation method to use, you might be interested in reading [OCaml on Windows](/docs/ocaml-on-windows) first.